DylanLawless/spss_exome_vsat/README.md

 ### Script Descriptions
 The project directory contains several R scripts and directories, each dedicated to specific tasks or components of the project.
 The main directories include scripts for post-processing, handling single cases, summarizing cohorts, and converting VCF files to tables.
 Here's a breakdown:

-- **ACMGuru_post_ppi**: Contains scripts for post-processing proteomics data.
-  - `ACMGuru_post_ppi_vcurrent.R`: Handles variant data post-protein interaction analysis, integrating several bioinformatics resources and libraries such as dplyr, tidyr, and ggplot2 for data manipulation and visualization.

-- **ACMGuru_singlecase**: Manages scripts specific to single case studies in genetic research.
+- **ACMGuru_singlecase**: Manages scripts specific to single-case level variant interpretation.
   - `ACMGuru_singlecase_vcurrent.R`: Script for analyzing single case studies, applying ACMG guidelines to genetic variants, and incorporating custom scripts for converting VCF files to more usable table formats.
+Requires `stand_alone_vcf_to_table` to import VCFs which were produced from GATK pipeline and ensembl VEP annotation.
   - `sync.sh`: A shell script to synchronize project data with a remote server using rsync.

-- **cohort_summary_curated**: Scripts for summarizing cohort data in a curated format.
-  - `cohort_summary_post_ppi_vcurrent.R`, `cohort_summary_post_singlecase_vcurrent.R`, `cohort_summary_vcurrent.R`: These scripts summarize different aspects of cohort data post-analysis, applying statistical summaries and data visualization.
-  - `sync.sh`: Synchronizes the latest sample list and other data from a remote location.
+- **ACMGuru_post_ppi**: Contains scripts for cohort-level variant interpretation which was output from joint analysis of association testing within pathway networks.
+Requires `stand_alone_vcf_to_table` to import VCFs which were produced from GATK pipeline and ensembl VEP annotation.
+  - `ACMGuru_post_ppi_vcurrent.R`: Handles variant data post-protein interaction analysis, integrating several bioinformatics resources and libraries such as dplyr, tidyr, and ggplot2 for data manipulation and visualization.

 - **stand_alone_vcf_to_table**: Contains scripts for converting VCF files into table formats, simplifying the analysis of genetic variants.
 The scripts together act as a pipeline to process VCF files, extract and clean genotype data, and display progress.
 	- **stand_alone_vcf_to_table.R**: Coordinates the conversion of VCF files from initial read to final table output, ensuring all components function seamlessly.